Samuel-Brisio/IEEE_WP3_Article/README.md

 Explain the folders

 `Deploy` : This folder contains
 `Imagens` :
 `Scripts` :
 `Volumes` :

 Explain the files

-`setup_environment.sh` : A bash script that create the testbed environment and apply the ippool and felix configuration
+`setup_environment.sh` : A Bash script that sets up the testbed environment and applies the IP pool and Felix configuration.

-`Deploy/OVS/creating_network.sh` : This file creates the infrastructure bitween the pods
+`Deploy/OVS/creating_network.sh` : This script sets up the network infrastructure between the pods.

-`Deploy/OVS/config_network.sh` : Contains the ip rules used to ensure the correct pods' comunication
+`Deploy/OVS/config_network.sh` : This file defines the IP rules necessary to ensure proper communication between pods.

 `Scripts/fase_04/batch.sh` : This script is responsible for running the emulation.
 It initializes the pods, stores the data in a temporary folder called "Volume/Output," and, once the emulation is complete, compresses the data into a .tar.gz file before moving it to "Emulation_Raw_Data."

 `Scripts/fase_04/analysis.sh` :

 ## How to Execute this code